Carrying Cost: Clean up your Inventory Optimization Fuzzy Math

 Carrying Cost Mistakes: Inventory Optimization Killers

-- Warehouse Space: While an Order Cycle of 90 days might be the most optimal from a math perspective, do you actually have the warehouse conduits to receive 18 tractor trailers on the same day?
+- Warehouse Space: While an Order Cycle of 90 days might be optimal from a math perspective, do you have the warehouse conduits to receive 18 tractor-trailers on the same day?

-- Warehouse Fullness: How full is your warehouse?
-If it is more than 90% full, then additional inventory may inhibit day-to-day warehouse function.
+Warehouse Fullness: How full is your Warehouse?
+If it is more than 90% full, additional inventory may inhibit day-to-day warehouse function.
 Beware.

-- DC to Store Shipment Days: An order cycle of 10 days is of no use if you can only make shipments out to your stores every 7 days.
-Be aware of how often you can ship to your stores when calculating an optimal carrying cost.
+DC to Store Shipment Days: A 10-day order cycle is useless if you can only ship to your stores every seven days.
+Be aware of this when calculating an optimal carrying cost.

-- DC Processing Time: If shipping from DC to store or DC to sub-DC, then you must calculate a DC Processing Time as well.
-DC Processing Days is the average number of days between receipt date and ship out date (or date available for pick).
+DC Processing Time: If shipping from DC to store or to sub-DC, you must also calculate a DC Processing Time.
+DC Processing Days are the average number of days between the receipt date and the ship-out date (or date available for pick).
 Accordingly, DC Processing Days is a critical number across your business.
 Does your system even track DC processing time?

 Have you avoided these pitfalls?
 Read on and “Tighten the Links in your Chain™.”